torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 The Freescale DPAA architecture consists of a series of hardware blocks that support Ethernet connectivity.
-The Ethernet driver depends upon the following drivers in the Linux kernel:
+The Ethernet driver depends upon the following drivers in the GNU/Linux kernel:

  - Peripheral Access Memory Unit (PAMU) (* needed only for PPC platforms) drivers/iommu/fsl_*